uezo/ChatdollKit/README.md

 Add 3D model to the scene and adjust as you like.
 Install required resources for the 3D model like shaders and Dynamic Bone at this time.
 In this README, I use Cygnet-chan that we can perchase at Booth. https://booth.pm/ja/items/1870320

-After adjustment, add the LipSync components using inspector.
+After adjustment, add following LipSync components using inspector.

 - OVR Lip Sync Context Morph Target
-- OVR Lip Sync Mic Input
 - OVR Lip Sync Context

 Then set the object that has the shapekeys for face expressions to `Skinned Mesh Renderer` in `OVR Lip Sync Context Morph Target` and turn on `Audio Loopback` in `OVR Lip Sync Context`.